aws-samples/eks-workshop-v2/website/docs/automation/controlplanes/crossplane/compositions/claims.md

       name: eks-workshop-carts-crossplane-bt28w
 ```

 The Composition `table.dynamodb.awsblueprints.io` shows Composite Resource Kind (XR-KIND) as `XDynamoDBTable`.
-This Composition lets Crossplane know what to do when we created the `XDynamoDBTable` XR.
+This Composition informs Crossplane what to do when we create the `XDynamoDBTable` XR.
 Each Composition creates a link between an XR and a set of one or more Managed Resources.

 ```bash
 $ kubectl get composition